Or as I like to call it, “No ma’am,” “No sir” and “Fine”

 So not only is a cleaning lady responsible for your home, but your secrets as well.
 With great cleaning power comes great responsibility.
 Be sure to choose your help wisely, and make sure her nose is long.

-To follow my blog, click on the social icons at the top of the page, or enter your email address on the homepage sidebar.
+To follow my blog, click on the social icons at the top of the page, or enter your email address at the bottom of the homepage.
 Also be sure to share!